sebassem/myBlog/content/english/blogs/posts/Gemini-Enterprise-BigQuery.markdown

 terraform apply
 ```

-Now, let's look at the console and see what got deployed:
+Now, let's look at the console and see what got deployed.

 The Gemini enterprise App got deployed successfully

   ![Screenshot showing the gemini enterprise deployment](https://images.seifbassem.com/images/Posts/gemini-enterprise-bq/ge-ge-success.png)

-We can see indeed the video generation is disabled as intended
+We can see the video generation feature is disabled as intended

   ![Screenshot showing the gemini enterprise features control](https://images.seifbassem.com/images/Posts/gemini-enterprise-bq/ge-feature-management.png)